openwdl/learn-wdl/0_language-concepts.md

 **WDL language features**
+- Use 1 WORKFLOW per WDL file
+- Use 1...n TASKS per workflow are allowed in each WDL file
 - Refactor long WDL files using `imports`, enables references to task(s) described other WDL files
-- 1 workflow per WDL file
-- It's preferred to list the Workflow and task calls BEFORE the task descriptions in each WDL file
+- List the Workflow and task calls BEFORE the task descriptions in each WDL file
-- Multiple tasks per workflow are allowed in each WDL file
-- Strong typing for variables
+- Use strong typing for Variable definitions
-- Parameters assigned at scope (workflow, task, command)
+- Assign Parameters at scope (workflow, task, command)
-- Key-valye input files for parameter assignments - usually `input.json`
+- Use Key-valye input files for parameter assignments - usually `input.json`
     - `{"WorkflowName.ParamName": "workflowParamValue",`
     - `"WorkflowName.TaskName.ParamName": "taskParamValue",}`
-- Comments - designated with `##` (workflow) or `#` (task)
+- Add Comments - designated with `##` (workflow) or `#` (task)